 Our Administrative Staff

 Michelle Yezbick is our School Director.
 She taught in Montessori classrooms for thirteen years before becoming Sherwood's first Director when the school opened in 2010.
 Michelle received her Bachelor of Arts degree from the University of Michigan in Ann Arbor and her Master of Arts in Language and Literacy Development from San Francisco State University.
-Michelle's sons, Ari and George, attend Sherwood Montessori, which is great motivation to come to work each day with the goal of creating a space where authentic Montessori education can thrive.
+Michelle's sons, Ari and George, attended Sherwood Montessori, which was great motivation to come to work each day with the goal of creating a space where authentic Montessori education can thrive.
+Both boys now attend Inspire High School with many of the friends they made at Sherwood.
 In her time off, she enjoys camping with her family and exploring the natural world.

 Heather Fisher is our Administrative Assistant.
 She has been with Sherwood Montessori since it's inception and has enjoyed watching it grow into a exemplary Montessori charter school.
 Heather received her Bachelor of Science degree from Humboldt State University.
 She has lived in various states before settling in Chico.
 Her passion for Montessori started when her oldest daughter attended a Montessori pre-school in Minnesota.
 Prior to Sherwood Montessori, Heather served as the Director of a small Montessori elementary school.
 All four of her daughters attended Sherwood and attributed their success to the teachers and friends they had at the school.

 Vanessa Aripez is the Office Manager.
 She has been with Sherwood Montessori since 2016.
 Prior to Sherwood Montessori she lived in Temecula CA and worked for Temecula Unified School District for 7 years.
 Vanessa is bilingual, speaking both Spanish and English.
-She has a daughter, Debora, 18, and son, Elias, 15.
+She has a daughter, Debora, 21, currently attending UC Riverside and son, Elias, 18, currently attending UC Santa Cruz.
 Vanessa enjoys spending time with her two kids, coffee, and watching movies, especially action movies.
 She hopes you stop in and say hello!